pddpauw/BirdPi/README.md

 6) refresh the database in the script plotly_streamlit.py (st.cache_resource.clear())
 7) disable the terminal from the webpage _Importantly, if you wish to enable this, then feel free to adapt in views.php in your homepage/ folder (after installation), and uncomment line 264, and comment line 265_
 8) change table in homepage to 50 species (change # readings in daily_plot.py (line 46)) AND optimize layout for the table
-9) optimize for 4G environment (limit data usage): no automatic refresh of tables (in overview.php), not showing spectrogram (they get created, but not shown in the homepage)

 10) use V2.4 Model V2

 # Optimize for environment to limit data transfer